HandsOnDataViz/leaflet-point-map-sidebar/README.md

 ## Add images
 Each place can have up to 5 images, which you upload to a subfolder in your GitHub repo and enter the pathname into the Google Sheets template, such as: `media/frog-bridge.jpg`.
 We recommend that you reduce image sizes to approximately 1200 x 1000 pixels or less to ensure speedy display.
 Only the 1st of 5 images is shown in the sidebar.
 To scroll through the gallery, click the 1st image to bring up a full-screen lightbox interface.
 The lightbox will say how many images there are, and will show a caption, source, and link (if available) for each image.
-You may wish to enter "Click image for more" into the first caption to signal to users that more images are available to view.

 ## Add custom thumbnail photo icons
 Each place can have 1 custom thumbnail photo icon.
 Make a copy of your main image, then use a photo editor to crop and reduce the size to 64 x 64 pixels square, and upload into your GitHub repo and enter the pathname into the Google Sheets template, such as: `media/frog-bridge-icon.jpg`.